gyng/betabot/README.md

 ## License
-UntitledBot is licensed under the MIT License.
+Hudda is licensed under the MIT License.